sumanthts/hellofresh-pyspark-test/README.md

 # Solution Approach to the requirements
-  Following are the tools/libraries I have used to implement the
+  Following are the tools/libraries I have used to implement the solution,
-	pipenv - To set up the dependencies in a isolated virtual environment Makefile - To automate the development steps in Linux/Mac environments pyspark - As per the requirement with python 3.7 flake8 - To check the quality of the code (code style) pytest-spark - To implement unit tests for pyspark jobs pytest-cov - To generate a test coverage report to tell if we have enough unit tests pytest-ordering - To control the order of running the test cases (preprocessor first then aggregator) isodate - To parse the duration in PT format
+	1) pipenv - To set up the dependencies in a isolated virtual environment
+	2) Makefile - To automate the development steps in Linux/Mac environments
+	3) pyspark - As per the requirement with python 3.7
+	4) flake8 - To check the quality of the code (code style)
+	5) pytest-spark - To implement unit tests for pyspark jobs
+	6) pytest-cov - To generate a test coverage report to tell if we have enough unit tests
+	7) pytest-ordering - To control the order of running the test cases (preprocessor first then aggregator)
+	8) isodate - To parse the duration in PT format

   Also, I have created a generic project structure to run multiple pyspark jobs with logging and configuration enabled for each job.